sociallyassistiverobotics/sar_game_command_msgs/README.md

 not, it should send a `GameState.USER_TIMEOUT` message to indicate that no response was received.

-`GameCommand.SKIP\_RESPONSE`: Resume play, optionally taking additional action to reflect the fact that an expected user response was not received.
+`GameCommand.SKIP_RESPONSE`: Resume play, optionally taking additional action to reflect the fact that an expected user response was not received.

 ## GameState

-The GameState message sends the state of the publishing game.
+The GameState messages are sent by games to indicate what's happening in the game.
 This message includes the following fields and a set of constants for these fields:

-- `game`: The same as the one in GameCommand described above.
+- `game`: The same as for `GameCommand`, described above.

 - `state`: Set to one of the following constants (use cases listed below):
     - START (0)